Rio (song)

-"Rio" is the seventh single by the English rock band Duran Duran.
+"Rio" is the seventh single by the English pop rock band Duran Duran.
 It was first released as a single in Australia, in August 1982, followed by a UK release on 1 November 1982.

 The song was the fourth and final single lifted from the band's second studio album of the same name and was edited for its release.
 It was issued worldwide in October 1982 and became a Top 10 hit in the UK Singles Chart, peaking at number 9 on 11 December 1982.
 As of October 2021, "Rio" is the third most streamed Duran Duran song in the UK.

 "Rio" was released as the third single from the album in Australia, and debuted on the Kent Music Report top 100 singles chart dated 6 September 1982.
 The song did not attract much notice in the United States upon its initial global release but received early airplay at KROQ-FM in Los Angeles as early as 2 August 1982.
 After the band's breakthrough hit "Hungry Like the Wolf" found success in the American charts in December 1982, Capitol Records reissued the single in March 1983 to be the band's second US top 20 hit, peaking at number 14.